raymondworkshop/old.myblog/_posts/softskill/2016-07-31-personal-skills.md

    * **写下来，辩真伪**；  伪->不管；  真- 定解决方案

+#### Practice Confidence
+  * don't over-apologize unless you did something wrong
+    - express your sympathy or regret without actually apologizing
+      + "**I hope this hasn't been too much trouble**" not "I'm sorry"
+  * **drop those who are constantly judging you**
+  * Expect success
+    - **focus on what you want** rather than what you don't want

+  * take risks
+    - focus on your growth

 #### being trusted
 You must be trustworthy.
 You must also be visible.
 If no one knows about you, no trust will be invested in you.